-The dedication will debut the “Sacred Spirits” exhibit, a collection of 35 pieces given to the university by Secrist, a longtime teacher of languages and linguistics who traveled extensively while learning about different cultures.
+The dedication debuted the “Sacred Spirits” exhibit, a collection of 35 pieces given to the university by Secrist, a longtime teacher of languages and linguistics who traveled extensively while learning about different cultures.
 This inaugural exhibit is part of a larger collection donated by Secrist that includes hundreds of pieces featuring a stunning array of artist renditions of spiritually symbolic figures from nearly every country in the world.

 “While images in a text or on a screen hold value, being able to see these artifacts in real life-viewing everything from fine detail to the impressiveness of true scale- is absolutely priceless,” says Annie Cunningham, a lecturer in painting and art history.